pgjdbc/pgjdbc/docs/documentation/head/connect.md

 	you are unable to change the application to use an appropriate method such as `setInt()`.

+* **ApplicationName** = String

+    Specifies the name of the application that is using the connection.
+    This allows a database administrator to see what applications are connected to the server and what resources they are using through views like pg_stat_activity.

 * **kerberosServerName** = String

 	The Kerberos service name to use when authenticating with GSSAPI.
 This